 Washing hair properly every day feels right to some people, especially if your hair is fine or greasy, or if you exercise daily.
-You might be able to wash your hair once per week if your hair is dry, coarse, or parched.
+You might be able to wash your hair once per week if your hair is dry, coarse, or damaged.

 It might seem counterintuitive to wash your hair often if you have hair loss and damaged hair.
 Stylists, especially those who are interested in extending your hair’s color, will tell you that it is a bad idea to wash your hair every day.
 However, scalp experts and trichologists encourage it to maintain a healthy scalp.